What does Music for Wellbeing mean to Scottish Ensemble?

 Our work with Maggie's Centres

 Our partnership with Maggie’s started in 2017 and has been a core part of our annual planning ever since.
-Maggie’s is a charity that supports people whose lives have been affected by cancer, including patients, families, and medical professionals.
+Maggie’s is a charity that supports people who are living with cancer, including patients, families, and medical professionals.
 Their ethos is to focus on creating a safe space for people to come together and be supported through the spectrum of challenges that a cancer diagnosis can lead to.
 Through emotional support and practical advice, Maggie’s centres provide an essential care service, free to anyone who needs it.

 We started bringing our sessions to Maggie’s centres with the intent of creating a space for visitors to share an intimate musical experience, discuss their thoughts and feelings about the music, and develop and practice skills in mindfulness.

-Across 2023, we will be delivering twelve sessions at Maggie’s centres across Scotland.
-These will be conducted by a group of four talented Scottish Ensemble musicians and will facilitate participants in exploring the transformative power of music and the impact this may have on one’s quality of life while living with a complex health diagnosis.
-Participants will listen to musical pieces of varying moods to tap into different emotions, discussing the journey the music has taken them on.
+Sessions in Maggie’s centres are led by a group Scottish Ensemble musicians who facilitate participants in exploring the transformative power of music and the impact this may have on one’s quality of life while living with a complex health diagnosis.
+Participants listen to musical pieces of varying moods to tap into different emotions, discussing the journey the music has taken them on.

 Mindfulness in Education